larryhastings/appeal/README.md

 The API for a `default_options` callable should be:

-    default_options(appeal, fn, parameter_name, annotation, default)
+    default_options(appeal, callable, parameter_name, annotation, default)

 * `appeal` is the Appeal instance.
-* `fn` is the command function or converter the parameter is defined on.
+* `callable` is the command function or converter the parameter is defined on.
 * `parameter_name` is the name of the keyword-only parameter that does not have any explicitly defined options.
-* `annotation` is the annotation function for this parameter.
+* `annotation` is the annotation for this parameter.
 This may be explicitly set on the function, or it may be inferred from the default parameter.
-It will never be `inspect.Parameter.empty`.
+It may never be `inspect.Parameter.empty`.
 * `default` is the default value for this parameter.
-Since Appeal requires that keyword-only parameters must always have default values, this will never be `inspect.Parameter.empty`.
+Since Appeal requires that keyword-only parameters must always have default values, this may never be `inspect.Parameter.empty`.

 The return value of `default_options` is ignored.